As part of our studies of immigration and child labor in the USA in the early 20th and late 19th century, we will watch the movie Newsies.

 A week in the life of the exploited, child newspaper sellers in turn-of-the-century New York.
 When their publisher, Joseph Pulitzer, tries to squeeze a little more profit out of their labours, they organize a strike, only to be confronted with the Pulitzer’s hard-ball tactics.
 Written by Stewart M. Clamen <[email protected]>

 In 1899, New York City got its news from an army of ragged orphans and runaways, called newsies.
 They sold the newspapers of Joseph Pulitzer, William Randolph Hearst, and other great publishers.
 Like many of his friends, newsie Jack Kelly (Christian Bale) dreams of a better life far from the hardship of the streets.
 But when Pulitzer and Hearst raise distribution prices at the newsies’ expense, Jack finds a cause to fight for, and must decide between his dreams and his newfound responsibility.
-Written by Jack Gambol <email@example.com>
+Written by Jack Gambol <[email protected]a.edu>